 - You’re unable to transfer your Australian savings to another country (other than back to Australia) or cash it in as part of a permanent emigration withdrawal.

 - The transfer of your Australian savings to New Zealand is exempt of New Zealand tax.

-- The Member Tax Credit of up to $521.43 per year will not be payable on Australian-sourced retirement savings contributions to your KiwiSaver account.
+- The government contribution of up to $521.43 per year will not be payable on Australian-sourced retirement savings contributions to your KiwiSaver account.

 Your Australian complying superannuation scheme provider may charge a fee to transfer your savings to your KiwiSaver account.
 You should also consider any effects of currency conversion (including exchange rate fees) and any differences in the product terms, fees and tax treatment of the two schemes if you are considering transferring your superannuation savings from an Australian complying superannuation scheme.

 We recommend that you seek personalised tax and investment advice before transferring your Australian savings, including advice as to the risks, benefits, and the options available to you.